Off-the-Beaten-Path Surfing in Taiwan: Best Surf Spots + Places to Stay

 In addition to the beach break right in front of the parking area that’s perfect for beginners, there’s a point break at the northern end that can produce some nicely shaped waves.

-If you’re without your own equipment, there’s no need not worry, as there are a couple of locally-owned shops that offer board rentals and lessons.
+If you’re without your own equipment, there’s no need to worry, as there are a couple of locally-owned shops that offer board rentals and lessons.

 After your session, you can unwind at one of the coastal cafes dotting the area and soak up the seaside ambiance.